Audio-to-video synchronization: Viewer experience of incorrectly synchronized AV-sync

-The result typically leaves a filmed or televised character moving his or her mouth when there is no spoken dialog to accompany it, hence the term "lip flap" or "lip-sync error".
+The result typically leaves a filmed or televised character's mouth movements mismatching spoken dialog, hence the term lip flap or lip-sync error.
 The resulting audio-video sync error can be annoying to the viewer and may even cause the viewer to not enjoy the program, decrease the effectiveness of the program or lead to a negative perception of the speaker on the part of the viewer.
 The potential loss of effectiveness is of particular concern for product commercials and political candidates.
 Television industry standards organizations, such as the Advanced Television Systems Committee, have become involved in setting standards for audio-video sync errors.

 Because of these annoyances, AV-sync error is a concern to the television programming industry, including television stations, networks, advertisers and program production companies.
 Unfortunately, the advent of high-definition flat-panel display technologies (LCD, DLP and plasma), which can delay video more than audio, has moved the problem into the viewer's home and beyond the control of the television programming industry alone.
-Consumer product companies now offer audio-delay adjustments to compensate for video-delay changes in TVs and A/V receivers, and several companies manufacture dedicated digital audio delays made exclusively for lip-sync error correction.
+Consumer product companies now offer audio-delay adjustments to compensate for video-delay changes in TVs, soundbars and A/V receivers, and several companies manufacture dedicated digital audio delays made exclusively for lip-sync error correction.